 If you like to be spooked, you’ll LOVE Halloween in Philadelphia and a visit to the eerie Eastern State Penitentiary.

-Here’s my story of when I visited a few years ago.
+Here’s my story of what to expect from when I visited a few years ago.
 And I’m the girl who couldn’t even watch the first Jurassic Park movie without wanting to slip out of my seat and sit on the cinema floor…

 But this is the biggest annual fundraiser the former prison hosts, so you gotta go!

-The cab dropped us off out the front of a former prison so eerie it doesn’t need Halloween to make it spooky.
-But tonight’s flood lighting and horrific sounds echoing behind the walls had me nervously laughing.
+The cab dropped us off out the front of this former prison, so eerie it doesn’t need Halloween to make it spooky.
+But tonight’s flood lighting and horrific sounds echoing from behind the walls had me nervously laughing.

 Built in 1829 as a “penitentiary”, prisoners were meant to be in solitary confinement for their duration.
 Interestingly the prison had indoor toilets before the White House!